microservicios-ing-soft-v/.github/README.md

 - Declarative and repeatable infrastructure management with Terraform.
 - Strong separation of concerns using microservices.
 - Monitoring and automatic healing through health checks.
-- Scalable and modular deployment using Azure Container Apps.
+- Circuit breaker logic in API Gateway for service resilience.

----
+- Scalable and modular deployment using Azure Virtual Machine, Docker, and Docker Compose.